What are the EN16005 regulations?

 2. Provide the end user with documentation

-It is the responsibility of the installer to provide manuals, user guides, and other documentation to the end user of the automatic door.
+Moreover, it is the responsibility of the installer to provide manuals, user guides, and other documentation to the end user of the automatic door.

-You should also ensure they have a log book for recording regular checks of the door opener as well as any maintenance works performed.
+Additionally, you should also ensure they have a log book for recording regular checks of the door opener as well as any maintenance works performed.
 The documents you provide should include the following information:

-• Name and contact details of the manufacturer.
+- Name and contact details of the manufacturer.

-• Unique identifying number on the doorset.
+- Unique identifying number on the doorset.

-• Reference of the location of the door if needed.
+- Reference of the location of the door if needed.

-• Date the installation was finished.
+- Date the installation was finished.

-• Identifier for any power-operated drive unit.
+- Identifier for any power-operated drive unit.

-• Identifiers for any safety sensors or other protective devices.
+- Identifiers for any safety sensors or other protective devices.

 3. Install appropriate safety sensors

 Safety sensors are essential.
 They help to keep people safe by detecting their presence in areas where they could be at risk from a moving door.
-For complete safety, the leading edge of the door as well as the hinge line should be monitored and protected by safety sensors.
+Concurrently, for complete safety, the leading edge of the door as well as the hinge line should be monitored and protected by safety sensors.
 For safety purposes, it is always better to over-engineer when it comes to sensors.

 There are a range of different kinds of sensors available on the market.
 Different types utilise different technologies to detect moving people and animals, as well as inanimate obstacles.
-The most common kinds of sensors include microwaveinfrared, and laser sensors.
+The most common kinds of sensors include microwave, infrared, and laser sensors.

 4. Display safety signage